The twist for electrical networks and the inverse problem: The electrical left twist

 where each of the spaces has dimension $\binom{n}{2}$.
 We will show in~\cref{thm:elecrtltinv} that the two horizontal maps are also homeomorphisms.

-Let $\alpha_i$ denote the strand in $G_+$ from $d_{n+i-1}$ to $d_i$.
+As in Section~\ref{sec:gtogplus}, let $\alpha_i$ denote the strand in $G_+$ from $d_{n+i-1}^-$ to $d_i^+$.
 Let $[\wt](\alpha_i)$ denote the alternating product of edge weights along $\alpha_i$, where the weights of edges oriented from black to white in $\alpha_i$ appear in the numerator and the weights of edges oriented from white to black in the denominator.

-\begin{lemma} If $[\wt] = q_G(B)$ and $X = \Meas_\Gamma([\wt])$, then $[\wt](\alpha_i)=\frac{\Delta_{S(f_{n+i-1}^-)}(X)}{\Delta_{S(f_{n+i}^-)}(X)}= \frac{B_{d_{i}}B_{d_{n+i}}}{B_{d_{i-1}}B_{d_{n+i-1}}}$. \end{lemma} \begin{proof} If $A=\Phi_{G_+} \circ \cev\tau(X)$, then by~\cref{thm:MSmain}, $[\wt]=p_{G_+}(A)$.
+\begin{lemma} If $[\wt] = j_G^+ \circ q_G(B)$ and $X = \Meas_{G_+}([\wt])$, then $[\wt](\alpha_i)=\frac{\Delta_{S(f_{n+i-1}^-)}(X)}{\Delta_{S(f_{n+i}^-)}(X)}= \frac{B_{d_{i}}B_{d_{n+i}}}{B_{d_{i-1}}B_{d_{n+i-1}}}$. \end{lemma} \begin{proof} If $A:=\Phi_{G_+} \circ \cev\tau(X)$, then by~\cref{thm:MSmain}, $[\wt]=p_{G_+}(A)$.
 Let $d_{n+i-1}={\rm w}_1 \xrightarrow[]{e_1} {\rm b}_1 \xrightarrow[]{e_2} {\rm w}_2 \xrightarrow[]{e_3} {\rm b}_2 \xrightarrow[]{e_4} \cdots \xrightarrow[]{e_{2k-2}} {\rm w}_k \xrightarrow[]{e_{2k-1}} {\rm b}_k \xrightarrow[]{e_{2k}} {\rm w}_{k+1}=d_i$ denote the sequence of vertices and edges in $\alpha_i$.
 For each edge $e_i$, let $g_{i}^-$ (resp. $g_i^+$) denote the face of $G_+$ on the right (resp., left) of $e_i$.
 Notice that $g_{2j-1}^-=g_{2j}^-$ for $j \in [k]$ and $g_{2j}^+=g_{2j+1}^+$ for $j \in [k-1]$.
 Moreover, $g_1^+=f_{n+i}^-$ and $g_{2k}^-=f_i^-$.
 Therefore,

 Using~\cref{prop:msinv}(1), we get $[\wt](\alpha_i) = \frac{\Delta_{S(f_{n+i-1}^-)}(X)}{\Delta_{S(f_{n+i}^-)}(X)}$.